 Serial connections to the Petrochemical Generator is a bad idea, due to the Buildcraft bug noted in previous posts in this thread - energy is for some reason lost with a direct connection to non-pipe objects.
 This seems to transfer over to the generator, as the held EU in an adjacent storage box is not divisible by 25, and there's leftover in the generator which cannot be removed without more energy.
 Even connecting away from the generator, you need to connect the engines to at least one non-wood Conductive Pipe for it to transmit.

-Electric Engines decrease in efficency the more "hot" they run, to the point where a red engine delivers barely any energy.
+to the point where a red engine delivers barely any energy.
 If they run to the point where they would have exploded had they been a conventional Buildcraft engine, the overheat will cause explosion effects around the engine, (though it won't damage anything,) which will make it fairly difficult if you have a crap computer to get to the switch.
 The effect ceases once the engine no longer recieves power.
 EDIT: User error, ignore struck lines.
-Refinery used to test former item was not refilled for whatever reason.
+Refinery used to test former item was not refilled for whatever reason.While the fact that they don't blow up like regular Buildcraft engines makes them more reliable, they aren't quite as efficent as their comparative regular engine, as these start at max speed and only slow down if not properly cooled, while regular engines start at this speed and speed up as they warm up.I'd take a Large Electric Engine to five Combustion Engines any day of the week, though.
+EDIT: That's not right?
+Huh. -

 Any chance we could get the petro gen's EU/t rate changed to 8/16 or 16/32.
 Same eu total output per oil/fuel would probaly be ok since I haven't noticed any issues there.
 But IC2's energy system works on a set of multiples of 8's largely.
 Batbox/copper cable=32eu/t, MFE/gold cable= 128eu/t, MFSU/glass fibre=512 eu/t.
 So basicly 4/2 petro generators would fully power a batbox.
 Ect.
 Instead of 1 burning fuel giving two thirds of a batbox or 3 oil still requiring you to add another 2 eu/t from elsewhere.

-Vanilla IC2 :Generator: and :Geothermal Generator: output at 10 EU/t, same as the oil-fueled Petrol Gen at least as far as the wiki knows.
+Vanilla IC2 and output at 10 EU/t, same as the oil-fueled Petrol Gen at least as far as the wiki knows.
 Considering all the storage units end with zeros, I'm not entirely sure why you want to change EU/t rate unless you're, for some reason, transmitting over lossy cable (which you shouldn't, as it's much easier to bring the fuel to the generator via waterproof pipe than to bring the generator to the fuel via cable.